ozontech/allure-go/README_en.md

-# allure-testify
+# allure-go

-Allure-Testify is a project that provides a complete allure provider in go, without overloading the interface usage. <br>
+Allure-Go is a project that provides a complete allure provider in go, without overloading the interface usage. <br>
 The project started as a fork of testify, but over time it got its own runner and its own features. <br>